-It was originally presented at the October 18, 2014 NYDI Eastern Region Team Manager training session.
+It was originally presented at the October 18, 2014 NYDI Eastern Region Team Manager training session, and is updated annually.

 This is a presentation on how to build great teams, with a section on what Appraisers want at the Tournament.